 Day 8 – June 18: Lisieux, Alençon

 Departure for Alençon, birthplace of St. Thérèse.
 See her family home.
 Time to explore the village and experience the real France.
 Overnight in Alençon.

 Your deposit of $500 USD is due at time of registration.

 Deadline for Registration

-We always recommend you purchase international travel insurance that includes medical – this is done at time of deposit/registration.
+We recommend you purchase international travel insurance that includes medical – this can be done at time of deposit/registration.